 What causes a pancreatic pseudocyst?

-Pancreatic pseudocysts most often occur in people with pancreatitis.
+Pancreatic pseudocysts most often happen in people with pancreatitis.
 This is a painful redness and swelling (inflammation) of the pancreas.

 People with long-term (chronic) pancreatitis due to alcoholism are at greatest risk for pancreatic pseudocysts.

 Other less common causes include pancreatitis due to: